samkv2/NeuralChat/README.md

 - Chrome 80+
 - Firefox 75+
 - Safari 13+
-- Edge 80+

-## 📝 License

-MIT License - Feel free to use, modify, and distribute.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.